Posted by on March 21, 2022

 How to prevent it?

-Do not click on suspicious links, or open unexpected email links.
+Do not click on suspicious links, or open unexpected email attachments.
 Also, make sure you have good protection on your computer and your internet browsers.
 The protection may not help in some cases, because users are normally able to bypass the protection, but it’s another layer of protection and a good step to take in general.
 If there are other people in your household who use your device, be sure that you actually log out of Facebook when you are not actively using it.

 Real Hacking

 You try to use your facebook account and you realize that you’re locked out of it.
+Uh-oh.
+You may the victim of actual hacking.

 What is it?

 Although relatively rare, this can be caused by clicking on a malicious link.
 It can be caused by a successful phishing attempt – where you’ve been tricked into giving a hacker your facebook login information.
 It can be caused by “keyloggers” or other malicious threats that have invaded your device and stolen your information.
 It can be caused by someone using your device and changing your information if you forgot to log out of your Facebook account.
+The methods hackers use to hijack people’s accounts is constantly changing, so it’s important to stay vigilant and don’t play along if anything seems “off”.

 Why do they do it?

 Many reasons.
 If it’s someone you know who gained access to your account and changed your information without your permission, it’s usually done for spite.
 When actual hackers take over a Facebook account, they often do it to try and blackmail the owner into paying them to regain access.
 In the case of a celebrity or business, it could be blackmail, or it could be trying to ruin the celebrity or business, or just embarrass them.
+It’s become increasingly common for hackers to take over accounts and just use them to send out spam.

 How to fix it?

-You can usually get help from Facebook Support to regain access to your hacked account.
+If you have actually been hacked, you can usually get help from Facebook Support to regain access to your hacked account.
 Usually.
 It can be difficult to reach Facebook Support, it can take a long time for them to respond if you DO manage to reach them and they can ask you to jump through hoops which you’re unable to jump through – such as access to a security phone number you no longer have.
 There are also more basic account recovery steps which can get your account back more quickly, if you’re proactive in protecting your account.

 How to prevent it?